yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 showAsideToc: true
 ---

-The [YB-TServer](../../../architecture/concepts/yb-tserver/) service stores and manages data for client applications.
-Its binary `yb-tserver` is located in the `bin` directory of YugabyteDB home.
+Use the `yb-tserver` binary and its options to configure [YB-TServer](../../../architecture/concepts/yb-tserver/) services.
+The `yb-tserver` executable file is located in the `bin` directory of YugabyteDB home.

 ## Syntax